Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Unless absolutely necessary, subsections should not go lower than this level.

 #####Special Low-Level Heading (#####)
-Use the style for a level-5 heading for headings on code examples, glossary entries, and the like.
+Use a level-5 heading for occasional headings on code examples, terms in the glossary, and the like.
+(Examples follow later.)

 ###Body Text
 Paragraphs within sections have no special formatting.

 ####Italic (_)
-For emphasis and other uses of italic (including document titles), use underscores, as in this example.
+For emphasis and other uses of italic (including document titles), use underscores, as in this example:

 >A _host object_ is a special kind of object with data that can be directly accessed only in C.

 ####Bold (**)
 Use double asterisks for bold—for example, when referring to a user interface element as in “Press **Menu**.”

+####Escape Character (\\)
+To prevent Markdown from processing a character as a command, precede it with backslash (as done in the heading above).

 ###Indentation (>)
 Use blockquote for indentation, as done here: